New Testament: Disciples & Companions

 Approximately 6 references

 Jewish tentmaker from Pontus, husband of Priscilla (Prisca).
-Expelled from Rome under Claudius, they met Paul in Corinth and worked together (Acts 18:2-3).
-Instructed Apollos more accurately.
-Hosted a house church.
+Expelled from Rome under Claudius, they settled in Corinth where they met Paul and worked alongside him (Acts 18:2-3).
+Together with Priscilla, Aquila helped instruct Apollos more accurately in the faith and hosted a house church in their home.
 Paul called them fellow workers who "risked their necks" for him (Romans 16:3-4).

 Key references: 1 Corinthians 16:19, 2 Timothy 4:19, Acts 18:2, Acts 18:18, Acts 18:26, Romans 16:3